pharo-graphics/Tutorials/src/Bloc-MemoryGame-Demo.package/MgdCardModel.class/README.md

-I am a card model that can be flipped or not.
+I am a card model that can be flipped in order to show its back or face.
-When card is flipped player should see a symbol that is used to compare two cards.
+When card is flipped on the face a player should see a symbol that is used to compare two cards.

 !!
 Examples: